Charlie Setford: International career

 Setford was born in the Netherlands to an English father and Dutch mother, and is eligible to play for both England and the Netherlands at international level.
 He has played for both nations at youth level, playing a combined four appearances for Netherlands U15 and Netherlands U16 before 2020, as well as making five appearances for the England U16 team.
 However, Setford later announced that he had decided to commit to playing for England over the Netherlands at international level, explaining: "It was my own choice, and my family as well.
 My heart lays at England.
 At England, they've got more trust in me than they would at Holland, for my feeling.
 So that's one of the biggest reasons why I chose for England."

 On 27 August 2021, Setford received his first call up to the England U18s.
 He made his first appearance on 3 September 2021, starting a 1–1 draw against Wales U18.
 On 18 March 2022, he received his first call up the England U20 squad.

 Setford is considered one of the most exciting England prospects of his generation.

 Personal life

-Charlie has a younger brother, Tommy Setford, who also plays for the Ajax youth teams as a goalkeeper and the England U16s.
+Charlie has a younger brother, Tommy Setford, who is also a goalkeeper and currently plays for Arsenal's academy as well as the England U17s.
 Charlie and Tommy's father is English pro golfer Chris Setford, who has been living in the Netherlands due to his career.

 Setford's favourite team other than Ajax is Southampton, as his English father is from Alton near the city.
 Setford says he and his family only speak English at home.